 This is the week that, with hands shaking, parents open the acceptance and rejection letters from private schools around town.
-It’s tough to get past the feeling that it is a judgement of your child, and ultimately you as parents, but of course it isn’t.
+It’s tough to get past the feeling that it is a judgment of your child, and ultimately you as parents, but of course, it isn’t.
 And while rejection may feel like the end of the world….it isn’t that either.

 Parents need to be aware that kids are highly sensitive to their parents’ moods and are listening even when they don’t seem to be.
 So at this particularly sensitive time, I’ve put together a list of do’s and don’ts for dealing with private school rejection.

 Do’s and Don’ts of Dealing with Private School Rejection

 - Do take a moment to breathe if you open a rejection letter.
 For the sake of your child, contain your emotion.

 - Do let your child express disappointment and upset.
 Explain that lots of kids are rejected, and it’s not anything personal.
 Reassure them that it’s the school’s loss.

 - Do express your disappointment for your child…not in your child.